Tingha and Tucker

 Tingha and Tucker were children's television characters on Britain's ITV network from 1962 until 1970.
 The series was made by Associated Television (ATV), the independent ITV station which made programmes in the Midlands.
 Generally, the show followed a format of short weekday shows, with a Sunday special each week called The Tree House Family.

 History

 Originally, Tingha and Tucker were simply stuffed toy koalas belonging to host Jean Morton, who would speak to them on air.
 Soon, puppets were made of the characters so that they could be more lifelike.
 The show was a great success and like many shows of its era had a "club", the Tingha and Tucker Club, which at its height had 750,000 members.
 The club eventually had to close when it became unable to handle the volume of mail it generated.
 One of the favourite show songs was "The Wibbly Wobbly Way".

 The show was eventually cancelled in 1970 after eight years.
-The Tingha and Tucker puppets used on the air were reportedly stolen from storage shortly after and have never been recovered.
+The Tingha and Tucker puppets used on air were reportedly stolen from storage shortly after and have never been recovered.